How Do Ohio Workers' Comp Claims Work?

 - Injured Worker’s Home or Work Phone Number

-- Date of Injury/Disease
+- Date of Injury or illness

-- Description of Accident
+- Description of workplace Accident

 - Employer Policy Number (can look up online)